Vidisha: Emergence as Bhelsa

 The inscription 𑀯𑁂𑀤𑀺𑀲 Vedisa (for the city of Vidisha) at Sanchi, Brahmi script, 1st century BCE.

 Besnagar was known as Bhelsa during the medieval period.
 It became famous for the temple of Sun god Bhillasvamin.
 It was ruled by the Later Gupta king Devagupta of Malwa and Rashtrakuta king Krishna III.
 The name is first noted in an inscription of 878 CE by a merchant Hatiaka of Paravada community.
 The 12th-century Tri-shashthi-shalaka-purusha-charitra mentions an image of Bhillasvamin at Vidisa, along with a copy of Jivant Swami buried in the sand.
 Minhajuddin's Tabaqat-i-Nusiri states that the temple was destroyed by Iltutmish in 1233–34 CE.

 In 1293, Alauddin Khalji of the Delhi Sultanate sacked the city as a general of Sultan Jalaluddin.
 The attack was illustrative of Vidisha's importance in the medieval era.
 In 1532 Bhilsa was sacked by Bahadur Shah of Gujarat Sultanate.
 It then passed on to the Malwa Sultans, the Mughals and the Scindias.

+Geography

+Vidisha is situated at 23.53°N latitude and 77.82°E longitude.
+Nestled in the eastern Malwa region at an average elevation of 424 meters, it is bordered by the Betwa and Bes rivers, featuring highly fertile black soil, an agricultural economy, and surrounding low hills.